(The user gets points or badges that they can use to buy more cloud space.)

 A UX Product Design Strategy that leads to Increased Retention

 What does it take to create an app/product that grabs users’ attention and makes them want to continually use it?
-Users are spending more and more time in mobile apps every year; Apple said that on New Year’s Day 2017 alone, $240 million worth of apps were sold.
+Users are spending more and more time using mobile apps every year; Apple said that on New Year’s Day 2017 alone, $240 million worth of apps were sold.
 However, according to research, 35% of mobile app engagements last less than a minute.

 The reason for this varies.
 Maybe the product is innovative, but it has a bit of a learning curve and users don’t want to spend extra time learning a new app.
 Or maybe the task itself is mundane and boring.
 However, there are companies like LinkedIn making seemingly dry business-related tasks much more fun and engaging.
-How can a product turn boring resume pages into an engaging social network?
+How can a product turn online resume profiles into an engaging social network?
 What makes using it fun?

 1. Study Why People Stop Using Products

 There are a lot of tasks people feel like they have to do, but they don’t want to do.
 Distinguish first what your users ‘want to do’ and what they ‘have to do.’

 Let’s use the Digital Picture Organizer, for example.
 If you’re like most users, you probably have multiple devices with your picture folders, multiple accounts like Flickr, Dropbox, Facebook, cloud drives, etc. Your pictures are everywhere and are unorganized.
 You may occasionally find some photos you didn’t know were in Google Photos or iCloud, and you usually ignore the problem.
 Some day you’re planning on organizing them, right?
 There is not yet one, centralized place to organize your photo collections.